Rymfire/chocolatine/README.md

 # Chocolatine

 Chocolatine is a Discord bot created as a side project.
-It's main purpose is to incite people to bring joy and happyness at work —joy and happyness being food, of course.
+It's main purpose is to incite people to bring joy and happiness at work —joy and happiness being food, of course.

 ## Context